KertesVi/mops-hotel/README.md

 Mops Hotel

-Mops Hotel is a pet-friendly web application where users can send interest for vacancy of the the accommodations for their beloved pets while they are away on holiday or elsewhere.
+Mops Hotel is a pet-friendly web application where users can send interest for vacancy of the accommodations for their beloved pets while they are away on holiday or elsewhere.
 The platform ensures that pets receive love, care, and attention as if they were at home.

 Features